Organic Toothpaste

 ❌ Fluoride: According to Fluoridealert.orgFDA requires a poison warning on every tube of fluoride toothpaste now sold in the USThe FDA requires this warning because children who swallow too much fluoride toothpaste can suffer acute poisoning, even death.

+Over 95% of the toothpaste sold in the U.S. contains fluoride.
 Risks from ingesting fluoride toothpaste include permanent tooth discoloration (dental fluorosis), stomach ailments, acute toxicity, skin rashes (perioral dermatitis), and impairment in glucose metabolism.

 Avoid Greenwashing Toothpaste